-- Digital Print Order Format (DPOF) (page 167) Images can be printed easily in the sequence you want using a DPOF compatible printer.
-DPOF can also be used when specifying images and quantities for printing by professional print services. - PictBridge and USB DIRECT-PRINT support (page 170)

-Connect directly to a PictBridge or USB DIRECT-PRINT compatible printer and you can print images without going through a computer.

-- PRINT Image Matching III Compatible (page 175) Images include PRINT Image Matching III data (mode setting and other camera setup information).
-A printer that supports PRINT Image Matching III reads this data and adjusts the printed image accordingly, so your images come out just the way you intended when you recorded them. - DCF Data Storage (page 189)

-DCF (Design rule for Camera File system) data storage protocol provides image compatibility between the digital camera and printers.
+- Digital Print Order Format (DPOF) (page 179) Images can be printed easily in the sequence you want using a DPOF compatible printer.
+DPOF can also be used when specifying images and quantities for printing by professional print services. - PictBridge and USB DIRECT-PRINT support (page 183) Connect directly to a PictBridge or USB DIRECT-PRINT compatible printer and you can print images without going through a computer. - PRINT Image Matching III Compatible (page 188) Images include PRINT Image Matching III data (mode setting and other camera setup information).
+A printer that supports PRINT Image Matching III reads this data and adjusts the printed image accordingly, so your images come out just the way you intended when you recorded them. - Transfer images to a computer simply by connecting the camera (pages 189, 196) - DCF Data Storage (page 201) DCF (Design rule for Camera File system) data storage protocol provides image compatibility between the digital camera and printers.

-Bundled with Photo Loader and Photohands (pages 196, 199, 205)
+Bundled with Photo Loader and Photohands (pages 208, 211, 217)